learn-co-curriculum/phase-0-html-lists-lab/README.md

 ### Add, Commit, Push

-Make sure to add, commit and push up your work before moving on!
+If you're working from your own repository, make sure to add, commit and push up your work before moving on!

 ```
 git add .